 |Sentosa Bus C||Beach Station – Resorts World Sentosa – Imbiah Lookout – Siloso Point – Beach Station|

-One-way shuttle bus service operating every Friday, Saturday, Sunday and Public Holidays, 6pm to 9pm
+One-way shuttle bus service operates every Friday, Saturday, Sunday and on Public Holidays, 6pm to 9pm

 Sentosa Cove Bus Services

 - [Public] Sentosa Cove Village → Vivocity → HarbourFront Bus Interchange → Sentosa Cove Village

 - [Residents] Sentosa Cove Village ↔ Oceanfront (North Cove)

 - [Residents] Sentosa Cove Village ↔ Seven Palms (South Cove)

 Shuttle bus timings can be accessed here.
 Payment can be made via EZ-Link card or Sentosa Cove access card.
 The fare is $2 per trip.

 Public Bus Services in Sentosa began in 2010 with the opening of Resorts World Sentosa.
 Services 188R and 963R were introduced, and NightRider NR1 and NR6 were extended into Sentosa.
 All four services have since been withdrawn.

 Service 123 was the first trunk route to service Sentosa Island following a route amendment in July 2017, and remains the only trunk service at Sentosa today.